 - FBI Seattle Division Cyber Task Force addresses national security and criminal cyber intrusions and threats, collaborating with business and law enforcement partners locally and around the globe.

-- The Central Sound Child Exploitation Task Force provides a rapid and effective investigative response to reported federal crimes involving the victimization of children.
+- The North-Central Sound Child Exploitation Task Force provides a rapid and effective investigative response to reported federal crimes involving the victimization of children.
 The task force strives to reduce the vulnerability of children to acts of sexual exploitation and abuse, and strengthens the capabilities of federal, state, and local law enforcement through training programs and investigative assistance.
-The FBI Seattle Division works with law enforcement partners on three dedicated Child Exploitation Task Forces based in Seattle, Everett, and Tacoma.
-The Seattle-based Central Sound CETF is a partnership between the FBI, the King County Sheriff’s Office, and the Seattle, Kent, SeaTac, Port of Seattle, and Bellevue Police Departments.
+The FBI Seattle Division works with law enforcement partners on two dedicated Child Exploitation Task Forces based in Seattle and Tacoma.
+The Seattle-based North-Central Sound CETF is a partnership between the FBI, the King County Sheriff’s Office, the Snohomish County Sheriff’s Office, KCSO contracted to SeaTac Police Department, and the Bellevue, Everett, Kent, Mt.
+Vernon, Port of Seattle, Renton, and Seattle police departments.

 - The Seattle Safe Streets Task Force works to identify, disrupt, and dismantle existing and emerging violent criminal enterprises and gangs in King County, as well as other individuals and groups whose criminal activity negatively impacts the Puget Sound area.

 - The SEPROM Task Force, jointly led by the FBI and Seattle Police Department (SPD), continues to investigate the October 11, 2001 homicide of Assistant U.S. Attorney Thomas Wales.
 This task force includes FBI agents, SPD detectives, and prosecutors from both the King County Prosecutor’s Office and the Department of Justice.